This topic answers frequently asked questions about the backup and recovery features of PolarDB for MySQL.

 102 GB+1 GB=103 GB

-NoteIn this case, the snapshot generated on Monday has expired.
-However, the size of the snapshot chain (physical size of backups) is not decreased, and the system continues to retain the historical version of the data block to be used for the backup set on Tuesday.
+NoteAt this point, the snapshot from Monday has expired.
+However, the size of the snapshot chain (physical backup size) does not decrease.
+The system continues to retain the historical version of the data block for the backup set from Tuesday to use.

 Saturday